Citrullin/documentation/iota-sbc/0.1/how-to-guides/setup-a-sbc.md

 ### 3.1 Use keyboard & display to find the devices IP address

 #### 3.1.1.
-Connect the display & keyboard to your device.
+Connect keyboard & display to your device.
 Login with the default user & password.

-*_Note:_* If you do not know the username & password, just take a look onto the distros website.
+*_Note:_* If you do not know the username & password, just take a look onto the distributions' website.

 #### 3.1.2.
-Get IP address (Skip if your device does not have Ethernet or if it is not connected)
+Get the IP address (Skip if your device does not have Ethernet or if it is not connected)

 Execute the command ```ifconfig```.
 This returns you all network interfaces and the given IP addresses.
 The interfaces starting with eth are Ethernet network interfaces.
-The ones starting with wl are the Wifi network interfaces.
+The ones starting with wl are the Wi-Fi network interfaces.

 #### 3.1.4.
-Setup Wifi
+Setup Wi-Fi

-If you want to use Wifi or your device has only Wifi, continue with 3.4.
-After the configuration of the Wifi network interface you are able to get your IP address with ```ifconfig```.
+If you want to use Wi-Fi or your device has only Wi-Fi, continue with 3.4.
+After the configuration of the Wi-Fi network interface you are able to get your IP address with ```ifconfig```.